tarook0/Profile_Template/README.md

 # Profile_Template

-This template provides a minimal setup to get a professional-looking personal portfolio website up and running with React and Vite.
+This template provides a minimal setup to get a Profile template with React and Vite.

 ## Features